Miss Grand Peru 2025

 Miss Grand Peru 2025 was the 3rd Miss Grand Peru pageant, held on 31 August 2025, at the Teatro Segura in Lima.
 Seventeen contestants from different departments and cities of Peru competed for the title.

-Flavia López of Lima Centro was named the winner and was crowned by the outgoing Miss Grand Peru 2024 Arlette Rujel of Callao.
-Flavia will represent the country internationally at the Miss Grand International 2025 pageant, to be held in Bangkok, Thailand, on 18 October 2025.
+Alessia Rovegno of Lima Centro was named the winner and was crowned by the outgoing Miss Grand Peru 2024 Tatiana Calmell del Solar of Callao.
+Alessia will represent the country internationally at the Miss Grand International 2025 pageant, to be held in Bangkok, Thailand, on 18 October 2025.

 Selection of contestants

 Only the Ica and Lima departments conducted their regional contests for this year's edition; the other candidates were directly selected by the regional or central organizer to represent their respective departments.

 The regional preliminary contests for Miss Grand Peru 2025 are as follows.